Apple Cider Vinegar for Dogs: Natural Remedies for Common Issues

 How Often Should I Give My Dog Apple Cider Vinegar?

-If your dog’s ears have broken skin, wounds or sores, apple cider vinegar is likely to sting.
-Instead, consider using Arcane Solution.
+If your dog’s ears have sores or broken skin, apple cider vinegar may sting.
+In such cases, consider using Arcane Solution.

-The easiest way to use apple cider vinegar for eye infections is shown in the video above.
-This way they eye does not need to be touched at all, yet the vinegar solution will fight infection when applied topically.
+The easiest way to use apple cider vinegar for eye infections is demonstrated in the video above, avoiding direct contact with the eyes while still fighting the infection effectively.

 Apple Cider Vinegar Spray for Dogs

 Have you used apple cider vinegar for your dog?
-We would love to hear about it!
-What condition were you treating?
+We’d love to hear about it!
+What condition did you treat?
 How did you use it?

 Continue reading for many reader stories about this wonderful natural remedy for dogs.